mt-67/task/README.md

 I have written YAML files to manage Kybernetes.
 I wrote a Deployment file to determine the number of pos, port forwarding inside the container.

-I wrote Service file to provide access to the application via ports, load balancing LoadBalancer between pods, to access the service via an external IP, and scalability.
+I wrote Service file to provide access to the application via ports, load balancing LoadBalancer between pods, to access the service thought an external IP, and scalability.

 I wrote an Ingress file for routing data inside the cluster via protocols to the service and ngress-nginx-controller.
-Created a Secret for storing confidential data
+Created a Secret for storing confidential data, and created DNS-name  http://protocolservices.westeurope.azurecontainer.io

 I have applied these manifests to the cluster